Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 Warning screenshotFrontend displayed a restriction messageFinal asset state or withdrawal path

-Legal-check responseOfficial frontend allow/deny state for the addressWhether protocol-level API execution is unavailable
+Legal-check responseOfficial frontend allow/deny state for the addressBalances, positions, or withdrawal status

 On-chain and ledger recordsActual fills, withdrawals, receipts, and fee reconciliationWhy the screening system assigned the risk signal

 In this case study, frontend-state evidence is treated as context for the incident window.
-The verification claim still depends on the transaction sequence, Hyperliquid ledger entries, Arbitrum receipt, and fee reconciliation.
+The transaction reconstruction still depends on the sequence of Hyperliquid ledger entries, Arbitrum receipt data, and fee reconciliation.

 The public page uses evidence summaries, not raw identifiers.
-This keeps the report useful while avoiding unnecessary address-linkage exposure.
+This keeps the case useful while avoiding unnecessary address-linkage exposure.

 Affected account existedOriginal wallet retained in case fileNot shown